awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ### Create a data key pair<a name="data-keys-pairs-create"></a>

 To create a data key pair, call the [GenerateDataKeyPair](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPair.html) or [GenerateDataKeyPairWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPairWithoutPlaintext.html) operations\.
-Specify the symmetric CMK you want to use to encrypt the private key\.
+Specify the symmetric KMS key you want to use to encrypt the private key\.

 `GenerateDataKeyPair` returns a plaintext public key, a plaintext private key, and an encrypted private key\.
 Use this operation when you need a plaintext private key immediately, such as to generate a digital signature\.